Ragmthy/Xintra_Waifu_Uni_Walkthrough/Part 2. Lab Walkthrough/2f. Accessing Volume Shadow Copies/Waifu University Lab Part 2f - Accessing Volume Shadow Copies.md

-# Xintra's Waifu University Lab Walkthrough
+# Xintra's Waifu University Lab Walkthrough (Part 2f)

 Writing up a walkthrough to figuring out the incident at XINTRA's Waifu University. </br> This lab is an emulation of Alphv/BlackCat ransomware group.